prurph/teach-yourself-cs/programming/THOUGHTS.md

   - Note the frame being modified is the _frame with the binding_, not necessarily the current
     - This is effectively pass by reference
     - Pass by value would instead _create a new shadow binding in the current frame_ when the procedure is evaluated

+## CS61a Lecture 21: Environments

+Environment consists of:

+1. Frame: bindings of identifiers to values
+2. Pointer to _enclosing (parent) environment_